 A first aid kit is kept in the medical room.
-Portable kits are provided for educational visits and sports activities at the field.
-The Office staff and designated First Aiders for individual activities or educational visits are responsible for ensuring that the kits are fully equipped, including PPE.
+Portable kits are provided for educational visits and sports activities off site.
+The Office staff and designated First Aiders for individual activities or educational visits are responsible for ensuring that the kits are fully equipped, including PPE if required.